Index

 This topic area covers statistics and information relating to population estimates for people from ethnic minority backgrounds in Hull including local strategic need and service provision.
 Further information relating to health, wellbeing and lifestyle risk factors is given within our Adult Health and Wellbeing Surveys within Tools and Resources.
 Where information is available which relates to people from different ethnic minority backgrounds, it is given for specific topic areas within this Joint Strategic Needs Assessment.
 Information is included within Children with Special Education Needs or Disabilities, on specific diseases and medical conditions including COVID-19 under Health Factors under Adults, within Schools, Education and Qualifications, etc.

-Ethnic minorities refers to all ethnic groups combined except the white British group, and thus includes white minorities.
+Ethnic minorities refers to all ethnic groups combined except the white British group, and therefore ethnic minorities includes white minorities.

 Headlines